 - Sweep it under the carpet and hope things will work out.
-(Expect it to just vanish!)
-To manage conflict is onerous but needs to be done, nevertheless.
+(Expect it to vanish!)
+Managing conflict is onerous but needs to be done, nevertheless.

-Experience, proven, and tested confirms that the 2nd option is no option at all.
+Experience, proven, and tested confirms that the 2nd option is no option.
 To manage the conflict is to resolve it and move on.
 This is the only workable option before us.

-Here, we proceed with the subject of conflicts wherever they arise, especially in the workplace.
-To begin the process of conflict managing it is of paramount importance to know:
+Here, we proceed with conflicts wherever they arise, especially in the workplace.
+To begin the process of conflict management, it is of paramount importance to know the following: